vuw-research-computing/raapoi-docs/docs/accessing_the_cluster.md

 # Accessing the Cluster

-To access Rāpoi, you'll first need to get an account provisioned for you by contacting the [CAD research support team](../support) with your VUW staff username and school or institute affiliation.
+To access Rāpoi, you'll first need to get an account provisioned for you by contacting the [CAD research support team](../support) with your:
+ *VUW staff username; and
+ *Faculty, School or Institute affiliation.

 If you don't have a VUW staff account, it may still be possible to be given access - please [contact us](../support) to determine options.

 _Access is via SSH_